Now that you have a book written (or in progress), let’s talk about: “How to Format a Book for Self-Publishing”!

 • I use the ATR2100 with a foam pop filter, which doesn’t break the bank and gives good sound quality.

-Audacity is great free audio editing software that I use for my Copy That Pops podcast.
+• Audacity is great free audio editing software that I use for my Copy That Pops podcast. - If you have someone else voice it, it’s another financial investment.

 That being said, having someone else voice your podcast doesn’t have to be a HUGE cost.
 Using ACX.com (also connected with Amazon and Audible), you can have someone else voice their book for $0 upfront!
 You just profit share resulting royalties with the voice over artist.
 Or, you can pay a rate upfront with no royalties.
 Whatever floats your boat.